- What is Bursitis Knee?

 - X-rays: X-rays may be useful in revealing a bone fracture, tumor or arthritis.

-- MRI: through MRI doctor can see detailed images of structures (soft tissues ex: bursa) within your body.
+- MRI: Through MRI doctors can see detailed images of structures (soft tissues ex: bursa) within your body.

 - It helps the doctor to visualize the extent of swelling in the affected bursa.

-If knee bursitis is due to an infection, the doctor may prescribe a course of antibiotic treatment.
+If Bursitis Knee is due to an infection, the doctor may prescribe a course of antibiotic treatment.

-The doctor may refer you to a physiotherapist who can help you learn appropriate exercises to improve flexibility and strengthen muscles.
+The doctor may refer you to a physiotherapist who can help you learn some appropriate knee bursitis exercises or stretches for knee bursitis to improve flexibility and strengthen muscles.
 It may assist you in reducing your risk of recurring episodes of knee bursitis.

 - Corticosteroid injections: If the bursitis is persistent and not responding to conservative treatments, the doctor may suggest a corticosteroid drug injection directly into an affected bursa to reduce pain and inflammation.
 The inflammation usually subsides, but you may experience pain and swelling from the injection for a couple of days.